Monday 12 June 2017

 - Sari Amerta Batik Collection – scarfs, dresses etc

 These artists and workers were so good I actually ended up buying something from every one of these businesses and collectives.
 On reflection I was very happy with my purchases and I suspect my family will be as well.

-Driving though central Kuta at 5.30 pm (we started at 8.00 am) when returning I noticed a very different Kuta then I experienced during the day, many Australians and a very different feel, perhaps a party feel.
-I might have found this jarring after seeing some of the Bali countryside during the day and Balinese going about there daily lives.
+Driving though central Kuta at 5.30 pm (we started at 8.00 am) when returning I noticed a very different Kuta then I experienced during the day, many young Australians and a very different feel, a party feel.
+I might have found this jarring after seeing some of the Bali countryside during the day with the Balinese going about their daily quiet lives.

 Back at the Dynasty Bali Resort I found that Harry, Darby and Erin had enjoyed their massage during the day.
-Hard to believe children getting massages, there are being spoilt during this trip!
+Hard to believe children getting massages, they are being spoilt during this trip!

 For dinner we went to Gracie Kelly’s Irish Pub.
 The meals were fine but it was the entetainment that made the night.
 First Darby and then Erin went up to dance to local muscians.
 It was magical watching these children dance with such freedom.
 I felt so blessed to be there to experience this.